Welcome

 4:00 PM - 5:00 PMThe Use of Flow Arts & Hula Hoop Activity to Understand Nguzo Saba as an alternative Mental Health, Therapeutic and Wellness Intervention

 The purpose of this workshop is to educate social workers on the historical impact of dislocation on our mental health, to offer alternative mental health treatment approaches and encourage practitioners to provide the information back to their prospective communities.
-In the spirit of Kuumba, this workshop creatively weaves Flow Arts Hula Hoop activities, empathetically includes an experiential focusing on our ancestors and utilizes the principles of Nguzo Saba, Afrocentric theory and psychodynamic thought as a teaching moment for Black Mental Health Social Work Practitioners.

 Track: Mental Health & Addictive Behaviors